 Italians Don’t Eat A Ton Of Food

-You'll notice breakfast is very light (often a coffee and a pastry), lunch may be just a pasta or a salad (and even then the pasta portions aren't the size of those found in the States), and dinner tends to be a few courses.
+You’ll notice breakfast is very light (often a coffee and a pastry), lunch maybe just pasta or a salad (and even then the pasta portions aren’t the size of those found in the States), and dinner tends to be a few courses.
 Head here for more about dining etiquette and tips for eating in Italy!

 Lines Are More Of A Concept Than A Rule

 One thing I had a hard time getting used to when I moved to Italy?
-They way in which they queue up for lines, which is to say not at all.
+The way in which they queue up for lines, which is to say not at all.